levonk/interview-data-engineer/README.md

 14. Create the table in **Hive**
 15. This project is to be maintained in a **team enviornment** use techniques that are conducisve to it.

+## Next steps
+Your recruiter will contact you with the next steps.
+Thanks for your continued interst in joining us!